-New and Updated Rules Summary for 2024
+New and Updated Rules Summary for 2025

-Strike Mat Rule:
+Strike Mat & Related Rules

 Questions?
 Please contact your Board/League Representative regarding these rule updates.
 The list of JSA Board Members can be found HERE.